 Imraan has had the pleasure of appearing at mainstream venues throughout NYC including Zinc Bar, Iridium, and Dizzy’s.
-International appearances include the Montreaux Jazz Festival in Geneva, Switzerland and Jazz a Vienne in Juan Les Pins, France.
-His main influences include Eric Dolphy, Sonny Stitt, Stan Getz, Maceo Parker, Sonny Rollins, Billie Holiday, LeRoi Moore, and Paquito D’Rivera.
+International appearances include the Montreux Jazz Festival in Switzerland and Jazz a Vienne in France, as well as appearances in Montreal Canada and festivals in Brazil.
+His peers describe his playing as heavily influenced by Eric Dolphy, Sonny Stitt, Stan Getz, and Paquito D’Rivera, among others.

 After exclusively studying mainstream jazz, standards, and quintessential repertoire, Imraan began composing and arranging, and completed his first album “Começando”.
 The album reflects years spent focused primarily on the study of more popular jazz with a heavy Latin and Brazilian influence.
 The album was released in early 2019.